Maureen-1998DEV/Ghananian-Akhan-Names/README.md

 # The Way It Works:🙇‍♀️
 * On the Homepage click "know your Akhan Name Button".
 * put your date,month and Year of birth
-* click on the "click " button and it will display your results.
+* click on the "click " button and it will display your results🎉.

 # Contact Information